surveilr/www.surveilr.com/lib/pattern/ai-context-middleware/ingest/regime/hipaa/FII-SCF-RSK-0004-164-308a1iiB.author.prompt.md

 control-question: "Has the risk management process been completed using IAW NIST Guidelines?
 (R)"
 fiiId: "FII-SCF-RSK-0004"
 regimeType: "HIPAA"
-category: ["HIPAA", "Compliance", "Healthcare"]
+category: ["HIPAA", "Compliance"]
 ---

 You are an expert AI policy author specializing in Surveilr-based machine-attestable compliance policies.
-Your task is to write a policy for the following control:

-**Control Code**: 164.308(a)(1)(ii)(B)
-**Control Question**: Has the risk management process been completed using IAW NIST Guidelines?
-(R)
-**Internal ID**: FII-SCF-RSK-0004

-Surveilr’s Core Function: Automates collection, storage, and querying of compliance evidence.
-Machine Attestation: Evidence that can be automatically validated.
-Examples:
-- Endpoint configuration via `OSquery`
-- API integrations with SaaS/cloud providers
-- Log/config ingestion
-- Automated scripts

-Human Attestation: Only when automation is impossible.
-Must be specific and verifiable.
-Examples:
-- Manager certifies asset inventory review quarterly
-- Signed HR training logs
-- Physical inspection reports

-Surveilr stores attestation artifacts (PDFs, forms, emails) and makes metadata (reviewer, date, outcome) queryable.

-### Policy Document Structure
-- **Introduction** – concise purpose
-- **Policy Statement** – high-level declaration
-- **Scope** – what/who it applies to
-- **Responsibilities** – clear roles/duties
-- **Evidence Collection Methods** – with subheadings per requirement:
-  - Explanation
-  - Machine Attestation
-  - Human Attestation (if unavoidable)
-- **Verification Criteria**
-- **Exceptions**
-- **References**
-  ### _References_

-### Attestation Guidance
-- **Machine Attestation**: e.g., “Verify risk management process completion by ingesting relevant assessment data into Surveilr.”
-- **Human Attestation**: e.g., “Risk Management Officer must sign the completed risk management report, then upload to Surveilr with metadata.”
+Your task is to write a policy for Control: "Has the risk management process been completed using IAW NIST Guidelines?
+(R)" (FII: FII-SCF-RSK-0004).

+## Introduction
+- Clearly state the purpose of the policy regarding the risk management process in accordance with NIST guidelines.

+## Policy Sections
+### Risk Management Process Requirement
+- Describe the control requirement for completing the risk management process.
+- **Machine Attestation Methods:**
+  - Suggest using automated tools to collect risk assessment data and validate completion status.
+  - Example: "Utilize system logs to verify that risk assessments are conducted at defined intervals."
+- **Human Attestation Methods:**
+  - Define actions required when automation is impractical, such as managerial sign-off on risk management documentation.

+### Evidence Collection Methods
+- **Explanation of Requirement:**
+  - Outline the necessity for a documented risk management process.
+- **Machine Attestation Approach:**
+  - Describe how evidence of risk assessments can be automatically collected and verified.
+  - Example: "Ingest risk assessment reports into Surveilr for validation."
+- **Human Attestation (if unavoidable):**
+  - Specify documentation and methods for human attestation, such as signed reports.

+### Verification Criteria
+- Detail measurable criteria for compliance validation, such as "Risk assessments must be completed quarterly, with reports submitted for review."

+## Responsibilities
+- Define specific, task-level duties for roles involved in the risk management process.
+  - Example: "Compliance Officer: Review risk management reports quarterly; IT Security: Conduct risk assessments bi-annually."

+## Policy Lifecycle Requirements
+- Detail minimum data retention periods for risk assessment documentation (e.g., "retain for 6 years").
+- Specify mandatory frequency for policy review and update (e.g., "reviewed at least annually").

+## Formal Documentation and Audit
+- Require workforce member acknowledgment of understanding and compliance with the policy.
+- Mandate comprehensive audit logging for all critical actions related to risk management.

+### References
+### References
+None